 Part of Bill C-69 mentions the creation of a new regulatory body called the Impact Assessment Agency of Canada which would replace the current National Energy Board.
 In this part of the bill, it recognizes that a transparent, efficient and timely decision making process would be to the benefit of Canada while fostering a positive investment climate.
 However, there’s very few mentions of the economy in the entire bill as it stands.

 Instead, Bill C-69 focuses on sustainability, defined by the bill itself as:

 “…the ability to protect the environment, contribute to the social and economic well-being of the people of Canada and preserve their health in a manner that benefits present and future generations."

 This is one of those few mentions of the economy.
 Instead, a very large emphasis is placed on the mitigation of the potential negative effects a project may have on the environment along side the need for extensive consultation with First Nations.

 The sheer lack of representation for the positive economic benefits a major project would bring to Canada in Bill C-69 is alarming.
-While making sure that projects are developed in the most responsible and environmentally-friendly way possible is critically important, having no balance between the environment and potential economic benefits of a project is simply irresponsible.
+While making sure that projects are developed in the most environmentally-friendly way possible is important, having no balance between the environment and economic benefits of a project in the review / approval process is irresponsible.

 Share this page to spread the word.